NEONScience/NEON-Data-Skills/tutorials/R/Geospatial-skills/intro-vector-r/03-when-vector-data-dont-line-up-CRS/03-when-vector-data-dont-line-up-CRS.md

 In this tutorial we will learn how to identify and manage spatial data in different projections.
 We will learn how to `reproject` the data so that they are in the same projection to support plotting / mapping.
-Note that these skills are also required for any geoprocessing / spatial analysis.
-Data need to be in the same CRS to ensure accurate results.
+Note that these skills are also required for any geoprocessing / spatial analysis, as data need to be in the same CRS to ensure accurate results.

 We will use the `rgdal` and `raster` libraries in this tutorial.